Skip to main content

 "Williamsburg, Virginia holds a powerful place in U.S. history.
 As the colonial capitol of Virginia on the eve of the American Revolution, Williamsburg brands itself as the “birthplace of the nation” and the “cradle of American democracy."
 Yet, Black histories of the greater Williamsburg area have often been neglected or narrated by those who did not live these histories.
 The Local Black Histories Project centers the role of the descendant Black community in producing knowledge about these histories."

-Sharpe Scholars who join the Local Black Histories Project will will support ongoing community-engaged research for a documentary film on Black history in Williamsburg.
+Sharpe Scholars who join the Local Black Histories Project will support ongoing community-engaged research for a documentary film on Black history in Williamsburg.
 Participation in Dr. Amy Quark's SOCL100: Populating Early 20th Century Black Williamsburg is preferred.

 Course Pathways